saucelabs-training/test-js/03_CICD_Integration.md

 ## WebdriverIO

 To run tests locally in a GitHub action we recommend to pick `ianwalter/puppeteer-container@4.0.0` which comes installed with all prerequisites you need to run Chrome in Docker.
 Based on that you can create a workflow that installs your project and kicks of your test.

+## Cypress, Puppeteer, Playwright or Testcafe

+If you have picked one of these tools you can leverage from `saucectl`'s preconfigured Docker setup.
+All you need to do is run the same setup steps like in the last chapter.